Spaceport America: Delays in operation of the anchor tenant

-In May 2019, Virgin Galactic announced that they were finally ready to relocate all of their spaceflight activities to the spaceport from the Mojave Air and Space Port in Mojave, California.
+In May 2019, Virgin Galactic announced that they were ready to relocate all of their spaceflight activities to the spaceport from the Mojave Air and Space Port in Mojave, California.

 Virgin completed the interior fit out work in mid-2019 and the entire facility was deemed ready for operations in August 2019.
 WhiteKnightTwo and SpaceShipTwo moved to the Spaceport in February 2020.
 The operational flights are expected to begin sometime in 2020.
 In 2019, Infiniti was testing some of its current models at the Spaceport America desert test tracks, such as its Q50 sports sedan and Q60 sports coupe.

 On June 25, 2020, Virgin Galactic carried out its second successful glide flight of its spaceship over Spaceport America.
 The first glide flight took place in May 2020.

 In the 2024 analysis of launch site planning, Spaceportopia, the authors describe the potential missed opportunity costs with Spaceport America which has resulted in local citizens and officials being dissatisfied with the use of taxpayer funds.